 Another key component of your case is air flow.
 The better the design of the case is, the more airflow can enter into it and keep your components cool.
 And, of course, one of the most important parts of choosing your case is aesthetics.
 While some people don’t care what their case looks like, for others, the design is the most important aspect.

-So, when looking for the right case for your gaming PC, it’s important that you take those three factors into consideration.
-Fortunately, though, the options listed above will give you plenty of choices to choose between, from cheap computer cases to all the way up to the best computer cases.
+So, when looking for the best computer towers, it’s important that you take those three factors into consideration.
+Fortunately, though, the options listed above will give you plenty of choices to choose between, from cheap computer cases all the way up to the best computer cases.